AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 ## Adding a Dynamic Media component to a page {#adding-a-dynamic-media-component-to-a-page}

-Adding a Dynamic Media, Interactive Media, Panoramic Media, or Video 360 Media component to a page is the same as adding a component to any page.
+Adding a 3D Media, Dynamic Media, Interactive Media, Panoramic Media, Smart Crop Video, or Video 360 Media component to a page is the same as adding a component to any page.
 The Dynamic Media components are described in the following sections.

 1. In AEM, open the page where you want to add the Dynamic Media component.
 1. In the panel on the left side of the page (you may need to toggle the display of the side panel), click the **[!UICONTROL Components]** icon.